wesayhowhigh/docs/docs/plugins/october/mix/intro.md

 ## Introduction

-Adds Jump Mix support to October sites and compiles the assets for the october project using laravel's mix.
-Please reade this guide fully - if you're coming from base then most of this will already be set up for you.
+Adds Jump Mix support to October sites and compiles the assets for the October project using [Laravel Mix](https://laravel-mix.com/).
+Please read this guide fully - if you're coming from `base` then most of this will already be set up for you.
 But it's still recommended to read this fully.

 ## Installation